 Scottsdale boasts some of the best things to do in Phoenix, from its many restaurants to wine tasting and proximity to the great outdoors – it has something for everyone!

 Want to have a fun night out?
 Scottsdale has the best nightlife scene in Phoenix and you absolutely should check it out!

 - Scottsdale Wine Trail – a collection of some of the best Arizona wineries in downtown Scottsdale that include Aridus Wine Company, LDV Winery Tasting Room, Salvatore Vineyards Tasting Room, Carlson Creek Tasting Room, and Merkin Vineyards.
-Not everybody knows this but Arizona has a wine region about 3 hours from Phoenix.
+Arizona has a wine region about 3 hours from Phoenix.

-- McDowell Sonoran Preserve – Exploring the gorgeous desert landscape is the ultimate experience you can have while visiting Arizona.
+- McDowell Sonoran Preserve – Exploring the gorgeous desert landscape is the ultimate experience you can have in Arizona.
 Located just 20 minutes outside of Scottsdale, this preserve covers 30,500 acres of the Sonoran Desert and features 5 trailheads that connect more than 200 miles of prime desert habitat.